WheatonCS/Lexos/README.md

 The majority of these developers are undergraduate students in the Lexomics Research Group at Wheaton College (Norton, MA).
 Computer Science professors Tom Armstrong and Mark LeBlanc oversee the software team.

+## License information
+See the file LICENSE for information on the terms & conditions for usage and a DISCLAIMER OF ALL WARRANTIES.

 ## References
 [Lexomics Research Group](http://lexomics.wheatoncollege.edu/ "Lexomics Research Group"), Wheaton College, Norton, MA.